-President Putin's evolution also shows signs of personalization:
+President Putin's evolution has been less outstanding, although, it shows signs of personalization:

-700 (Sartori 1994, 202)
+^{661 (}Sartori 1994, 202)

 2000 - an institute of regional envoys was established and a set of seven federal districts led by Putin's appointed envoys.
 As a result, regional legislation was harmonized in accordance to federal legislation.
-As Hale highlights, the center "reestablished a significant degree of federal control over local prosecutors, ministries, and courts in most regions."701
+As Hale highlights, the center "reestablished a significant degree of federal control over local prosecutors, ministries, and courts in most regions."662